RobThree/TemperatureDisplay/README.md

 ### PCB

 The [`pcb`](/pcb/) directory contains the KiCad (9.0) design files for the Wemos D1 mini shield PCB.
 [PCBWay](https://www.pcbway.com/) reached out to me and was kind enough to support this project.
-When the PCB's have been received I will post pictures here and a link to the [PCBWay shared projects page](https://member.pcbway.com/specials/SharedProject) once it's done for easy ordering.
+When the PCBs have been received I will post pictures here and a link to the [PCBWay shared projects page](https://member.pcbway.com/specials/SharedProject) once it's done for easy ordering.

 ![PCB front](img/pcb_front.png)  ![PCBWay logo](img/pcbway-logo-color.png) ![PCB front](img/pcb_back.png)